jelsonjay/typescript/README.md

-learn TypeScript, all valid JavaScript
+learn TypeScript, all valid javascript

 code is also TypeScript code